rtrouton/rtrouton_scripts/rtrouton_scripts/unhide_users_and_fix_permissions/README.txt

 5. Run the unhide_users_and_fix_permissions.sh script found in this directory.

 What the unhide_users_and_fix_permissions.sh script does is look for the /Users and /Users/Shared directory.
 If found, the directories are unhidden.
-A permissions repair is then run using the diskutil command to the world-writable permission on the /Users directory.
+A permissions repair is then run using the diskutil command to fix the world-writable permission issue for the /Users directory.

 Note: The permissions repair may take up to 10 minutes to run.